 PTI marketing could ask:

 Are you prepared to drive all the way to Charlotte to save $10.66 on your next airline ticket?
 With our easy-access, close-in parking, short lines and comfy terminal, it’s easier to fly PTI from anywhere in or around the Triad.
 Sure, you’ll spend an average of ten bucks more on your fare, but you’ll enjoy the experience a whole lot more … and get home faster, too.

-Would I spend $100 more for my ticket?
+Would I spend $100 more?
 I’d sure think about it, although some would not.
 I’d also like to think that there’s enough people like me to make a difference for PTI.
 Because for us, an investment in avoiding the inevitability of parking hassles, long lines and general airport uncertainty is an easy choice, whether flying for business or pleasure.

 TakeAway: Sometimes a higher price can be the better deal.